-- The entire unpaid balance of your loan and any interest is immediately due and payable.
+- The entire unpaid balance of your loan and any interest you owe becomes immediately due (this is called "acceleration").

 - You lose eligibility for additional federal student aid (such as grants or Federal Work-Study).

-- Your loan will be reported as delinquent to credit bureaus, damaging your credit rating.
-This will affect your ability to buy a car or house or to get a credit card.
+- The default is reported to credit bureaus, damaging your credit rating, and affecting your ability to buy a car or house or to get a credit card.

-- The loan holder can take legal action against you, and you may not be able to purchase or sell assets such as real estate.
+- You may not be able to purchase or sell assets such as real estate.